blocknetdx/documentation/docs/wallet/staking.md

 #### Staking from CLI on a VPS running Ubuntu Linux

 ??? example "Staking from CLI on a VPS running Ubuntu Linux"
 	!!! info "Note: The instructions below assume default data directories are used for all Blocknet wallets.
-If using custom data directories, please adjust the data directory references accordingly."
+If using custom data directories, please adjust the data directory references accordingly.
+They also assume *bash* shell, the default shell for Ubuntu, is used.
+Please adjust as necessary if a different shell is used."

 	1. If you're new to the Linux Command Line Interface (CLI), [learn the basics](http://www.linuxcommand.org/index.php).
 You